Sandra-Rosa/introduction-to-python/README.md

 | setdefault() |	Returns the value of the specified key.
 If the key does not exist: insert the key, with the specified value |
 | update() |	Updates the dictionary with the specified key-value pairs |
 | values() |	Returns a list of all the values in the dictionary |

+### Python Conditions and If statements
+Python supports the usual logical conditions from mathematics:

+Equals: a == b
+Not Equals: a != b
+Less than: a < b
+Less than or equal to: a <= b
+Greater than: a > b
+Greater than or equal to: a >= b
+These conditions can be used in several ways, most commonly in "if statements" and loops.

+An "if statement" is written by using the if keyword.

+### Indentation
+Python relies on indentation (whitespace at the beginning of a line) to define scope in the code.
+Other programming languages often use curly-brackets for this purpose.

+### Elif
+The elif keyword is pythons way of saying "if the previous conditions were not true, then try this condition".
+### Else
+The else keyword catches anything which isn't caught by the preceding conditions.
+### Short Hand If
+If you have only one statement to execute, you can put it on the same line as the if statement
+### Short Hand If ...
+Else
+If you have only one statement to execute, one for if, and one for else, you can put it all on the same line This technique is known as Ternary Operators, or Conditional Expressions.
+### And
+The and keyword is a logical operator, and is used to combine conditional statements
+### Or
+The or keyword is a logical operator, and is used to combine conditional statements
+### Nested If
+You can have if statements inside if statements, this is called nested if statements.
+### The pass Statement
+if statements cannot be empty, but if you for some reason have an if statement with no content, put in the pass statement to avoid getting an error.